only search Harmonie II |

 Many experienced climbers had lost their lives after being caught out in sudden snow and ice conditions on the Arête of Crib Goch but when we climbed it in high summer there was little danger apart from vertigo or high winds.

 Regular readers will be aware of my enthusiasm for Bath Rugby since my schooldays or 'Barf' as I prefer to call them.
 The first half of this decade they were the league champions for four years in a row and half the English team were Barf players.
-The pinnacle of their achievments was yet to be achived as was their downfall which you can read about on the next page.
+The pinnacle of their achievements was yet to be achieved as was their downfall which you can read about on the next page.